treville-sasu/vue-mapx/README.md

 Popups could be attached to a marker or displayed freely on the map by giving coordinates. with `trackPointer:true` the popup will follow the pointer device

+#### Attribution Control `mx-attribution-control`
+`position` is one of the four corner eg: 'top-left', ...
+See the mapbox/maplibre doc for more details

+#### Scale Control `mx-scale-control`
+`position` is one of the four corner eg: 'top-left', ...
+See the mapbox/maplibre doc for more details

+#### Fullscreen Control `mx-fullscreen-control`
+`position` is one of the four corner eg: 'top-left', ...
+See the mapbox/maplibre doc for more details

+#### Geolocate Control `mx-geolocate-control`
+`position` is one of the four corner eg: 'top-left', ...
+See the mapbox/maplibre doc for more details
+You can lister for events too

+#### Navigation Control `mx-navigation-control`
+`position` is one of the four corner eg: 'top-left', ...
+See the mapbox/maplibre doc for more details

+#### any other Control `mx-i-control`
+Use the slot to populate the control

 ### Coordinates notations

 If you come from other web map librairies you know that there no convention for coordinates notations.
 Mapbox use the `lngLat` parameter so do we. this could be an `Array<Number, Number>` or an `Object<{lat, lng}>`

+## Differences with `v-mapbox` or `vue-mapbox` or `vue-mapbox-gl`